mhorpheus/test/SpinUp.md

 1. Navigate to a folder containing "Case Folder" template (link provided <a href="#Internal-XFIR-Working-Environment">above</a>).
 2. Pick "Move or Copy" from 3 dots menu for template folder
 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder1.png"></p>
-3. Pick up a destination of the folder (engagements folder specific for each geography listed above) and click "Copy".
+3. Pick up a destination of the folder (engagements folder specific for each geography listed above) and click "Copy".<br />
 4. Navigate to a destination where folder was created, you may receive a green pop-up at the bottom of the page with option to show newly created folder.
 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder2.png"></p>
 5. Rename created folder according to requirements provided for "Case Folder" in the section <a href="#Internal-XFIR-Working-Environment">above</a>.